Zireael-N/PNGStego/README.md

 PNGStego is a command-line application that hides files within [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) images using [LSB](https://en.wikipedia.org/wiki/Least_significant_bit) [steganography](https://en.wikipedia.org/wiki/Steganography).
 To embed the data, the program's user must provide a password.
 It's impossible to extract that data without knowing the password.
-To achieve its goal, PNGStego first compresses your data with the [bzip2](https://en.wikipedia.org/wiki/Bzip2) algorithm.
+To achieve its goal, PNGStego first compresses the data with the [bzip2](https://en.wikipedia.org/wiki/Bzip2) algorithm.
 Then it uses [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) with hundreds of thousands iterations to derive two 256-bit keys and a seed for [PRNG](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) from the given password.
 [PRNG](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) is used to generate offsets, so the program sometimes skips 1-2 pixels instead of writing into every single one.
-The two keys are used to encrypt your data with both [AES (Rijndael)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and [Serpent](https://en.wikipedia.org/wiki/Serpent_(cipher)).
+The two keys are used to encrypt the data with both [AES (Rijndael)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and [Serpent](https://en.wikipedia.org/wiki/Serpent_(cipher)).

 [Salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) and [IV](https://en.wikipedia.org/wiki/Initialization_vector) are generated using CryptGenRandom() on Windows, /dev/random on Linux and so on.
 This ensures that even if you use the same container to embed the same data using the same key, the ciphertext will be different each time.